fdsig/bechdel/README.md

 - 2. [x] Talk to each other in (continuous time) **AND**;
 - 3. [x] Talk about something other than a man (binary).

-**Instructions to run notebook:**:
+**Instructions to run notebook:**

-make new virtual environment (mac/linux) with:
+Make new/install virtual environment (mac/linux) with:

 ```bash
 python3 -m pip install --user --upgrade pip
 python3 -m pip install --user virtualenv
 python3 -m venv env
 ```
-Run notebook in vnv
+Run notebook in venv and install dependencies:

 ```bash
 source env/bin/activate
 pip install --upgrade pip